 Replant the sunflower in a pot with drainage holes in the base and empty any trays or saucers of excess water regularly to ensure good drainage.

-Once the soil drains properly the roots can respire and function properly so that they are able to transport water and nutrients to the sunflowers leaves.
+Once the soil drains properly the roots can respire and function properly so that they are able to transport water and nutrients to the sunflower leaves.

 Sunflower Seedling Drooping